fayzzzm/node-ts-app-example/README.md

 # Node.js Learning Journey & Examples

-This repository contains a comprehensive set of Node.js backend examples and learning modules, from fundamentals to advanced topics.
-Each concept is organized in the `examples/` directory with code and explanations.
+Welcome!
+This repository is a hands-on guide to mastering Node.js backend development, from the fundamentals to advanced production concepts.
+Each topic is organized in the `examples/` directory with runnable code and clear explanations.

 ## Progress Tracker